Propagate Changes

 Once propagation is complete:

-• The red dot disappears from the updated environment.
+• The message about inconsistencies disappears from the updated environment.

 • Configuration is now aligned with the source environment.